Quasi-Experimental Shift-Share Research Designs: A Quasi-Experimental SSIV Framework

 \subsection{Conditional Shock Assignment and Weak Shock Dependence}

-While Proposition 3 establishes SSIV consistency when shocks have the same expectation across $n$ and are mutually uncorrelated, both requirements are straightforward to relax.
-Here we provide extensions of Assumptions 1 and 2 that allow the shock expectation to depend on observables and for weak mutual dependence (such as clustering or serial correlation) of the residual shock variation.
+Proposition 3 establishes SSIV consistency when shocks have the same expectation across $n$ and are mutually uncorrelated, but both requirements are straightforward to relax.
+We next provide extensions that allow the shock expectation to depend on observables and for weak mutual dependence (such as clustering or serial correlation) of the residual shock variation.

-As with other research designs, one may wish to assume that Assumptions 1 and 2 only hold conditionally on a vector of shock-level observables $q_{n}$ (that includes a constant).
+We first relax Assumptions 1 and 2 to only hold conditionally on a vector of shock-level observables $q_{n}$ (that includes a constant).
 For example, it may be more plausible that shocks are as-good-as-randomly assigned within a set of observed clusters $c(n)\in\{1,\dots,C\}$ with non-random cluster-average shocks, in which case $q_{n}$ collects $C-1$ cluster dummies and a constant.
-In general we consider the following weakened version of Assumption 1: \begin{lyxlist}{00.00.0000} \item [{\textbf{Assumption}}] \textbf{3}\emph{ (Conditional quasi-random shock assignment)}:\emph{ }\textbf{\emph{$\expec{g_{n}\mid\bar{\varepsilon}_{n},q_{n},s_{n}}=q_{n}^{\prime}\mu$}}\emph{,} for all\emph{ $n$.} \end{lyxlist} Similarly, one may prefer to impose the mutual uncorrelatedness condition of Assumption 2 on the residual $g_{n}^{*}=g_{n}-q_{n}^{\prime}\mu$, in place of $g_{n}$: \begin{lyxlist}{00.00.0000} \item [{\textbf{Assumption}}] \textbf{4}\emph{ (Many uncorrelated shock residuals)}:\textbf{\emph{ }}\emph{$\expec{\sum_{n=1}^{N}s_{n}^{2}}\rightarrow0$} and for all $n$ and $n'\neq n$, \emph{$\cov{g_{n}^{*},g_{n'}^{*}\mid\bar{\varepsilon}_{n},\bar{\varepsilon}_{n'},s_{n},s_{n'}}=0$.} \end{lyxlist} In the shock cluster example, Assumption 4 would allow the number of clusters to remain small, each with its own random effect, as in that case a law of large numbers may apply to the within-cluster residuals $g_{n}^{*}$ but not the original shocks $g_{n}$.
+In the labor supply example, this may allow import tariffs to vary systematically across groups of industries with similar labor intensity, but be as-good-as-random within each of those groups.
+In general, with $q=\left\{ q_{n}\right\} _{n}$, we consider the following weakened version of Assumption 1: \begin{lyxlist}{00.00.0000} \item [{\textbf{Assumption}}] \textbf{3}\emph{ (Conditional quasi-random shock assignment)}:\emph{ }\textbf{\emph{$\expec{g_{n}\mid\bar{\varepsilon},q,s}=q_{n}^{\prime}\mu$}}\emph{,} for all\emph{ $n$.} \end{lyxlist} Similarly, we consider a weakened version of Assumption 2 which imposes mutual uncorrelatedness on the residual $\tilde{g}_{n}=g_{n}-q_{n}^{\prime}\mu$: \begin{lyxlist}{00.00.0000} \item [{\textbf{Assumption}}] \textbf{4}\emph{ (Many uncorrelated shock residuals)}:\textbf{\emph{ }}\emph{$\expec{\sum_{n}s_{n}^{2}}\rightarrow0$} and $\cov{\tilde{g}_{n},\tilde{g}_{n^{\prime}}\mid\bar{\varepsilon},q,s}=0$ for all $(n,n^{\prime})$ with $n^{\prime}\neq n$. \end{lyxlist} In the shock cluster example, Assumption 4 applies with a small number of clusters, each with its own random effect, as in that case a law of large numbers may apply to the within-cluster residuals $\tilde{g}_{n}$ but not the original shocks $g_{n}$.